zhangyingerjelly/zhangyingerjelly.github.io/_portfolio/portfolio.md

   - /about.html
 ---

-I am a fourth-year PhD student at Zhejiang University.
+I am a fifth-year PhD student at Zhejiang University.
 I graduated from information and electronical engineering college, Zhejiang University with a bachelor's degree in 2020.<br>
-Nowadays, I am an Intern in Qwen team, Alibaba Group.
+I will join the Qwen team, Alibaba Group after graduation.

 Research Interests
 ======